 Allocation rules and medical criteria referred to the paragraph 1 and 2 of this article shall be proposed by the relevant professional societies and laid down by the order issued by Minister.

-The allocation rules will be updated when deemed appropriate to ensure improvement in clinical outcomes, equity, quality, safety, or efficiency.

 Every effort shall be made by professionals and institutions to optimize each deceased organ donation process, promote the clinical use of organs and reduce the loss of donated organs.